claranet/terraform-datadog-monitors/cloud/aws/alb/README.md

 ## Purpose

-Creates DataDog monitors with the following checks :
+Creates DataDog monitors with the following checks:

 - ALB no healthy instances
 - ALB latency